 Through the breakout session at MHSRS, the PCO highlights the critical role that medical research plays in the development of blast injury protection systems for explosive weapons and provides a forum for the medical and non-medical communities to exchange information and explore potential collaborative opportunities.
 This supports the responsibilities of the Executive Agent (EA) for the DoD Blast Injury Research Program, to share knowledge and create partnerships that further blast injury research.

 The Brain Health Research Program Coordinator and well known US Army neurologist, COL Sidney Hinds II, was invited to give the President's Forum Keynote Lecture at the inauguration of the New Jersey Institute of Technology's (NJIT) Institute of Brain and Neuroscience Research (IBNR) at the NJIT Campus, Newark, New Jersey on March 6, 2017.
-COL Hinds presented an overview of combat-related TBI challenges, highlighting the current state of the science of combat-related TBI, ongoing longitudinal studies to address knowledge gaps, and provided insights into ongoing collaborations supported by the DoD Blast Injury Research Program Coordinating Office (PCO), US Army Medical Research and Military Command and their DoD, Federal agency, academic and industry partners.
+COL Hinds presented an overview of combat-related TBI challenges, highlighting the current state of the science of combat-related TBI, ongoing longitudinal studies to address knowledge gaps, and provided insights into ongoing collaborations supported by the DoD Blast Injury Research Program Coordinating Office (PCO), US Army Medical Research and Development Command and their DoD, Federal agency, academic and industry partners.